Contractor Resumes for Overseas Jobs

 Tips for Standing Out When Seeking Employment as an Overseas Contractor

-Veterans just out of the military often find it challenging to develop a resume that is civilian friendly.
+Veterans just out of the military often find it challenging to develop an overseas contractor resume that is civilian friendly.
 What kind of information should be included in a resume meant for overseas employment?
 What does a military-to-civilian resume look like, anyway?
 Does a veteran need to list everything they’ve learned and accomplished while in the military?

 Writing That First Draft of Your Resume

-Overseas contractor resumes for veterans seeking employment outside the U.S. should describe the following skills in detail, where applicable:
+Overseas contractor resumes for veterans seeking overseas employment should describe the following skills in detail, where applicable:

 - Training and experience in specialty tasks relevant to the contractor’s business operation